-With the rise of high speed internet connections and web enabled cell phones, it is easier than ever to find and access information on the Internet.
 As more people turn to the Internet for news and information, traditional media sources like newspapers, print magazines, and even encyclopedias are slowly going extinct.
-For breaking news, people now turn to Twitter.
+For breaking news, some people turn to Twitter.
 For information on US History, people now use Wikipedia.
 To interact with friends and relatives, people now use Facebook.

 To help social workers and health services professionals, we asked professors, academics, and social work professionals the following question: